 I) Lot 1, Total Return Swap:

 Object: Total Return Swap Pricer Purpose: Pricing and Hedging.
 The TRS pricers aim at computing the Greeks and price of total Return Swap.
 Underlying Equity forward and expected dividends are in house computed and should include repo and dividend All-in Criteria of success : Repricing of instrument : independent pricing should give the same results.
 Good hedging behavior : because the Pricer will be used for hedging purpose, it should output smooth Greeks in all realistic market conditions.
 Pricer Description: A TRS (Total Return Swap) is an instrument widely used in retail distribution networks, for private bank as well as for professional investors.
 A TRS is a derivatives contract where two parties exchange financials flows based on performance of financial instruments.
 The swap can be an exchange of: -Equity underlying performance VS Fixed Rate. -Equity underlying performance VS interest Rate floating Index (Euribor, Eonia, CMS..). -Equity underlying performance VS Equity underlying performance.

+-Equity underlying performance VS Bond underlying performance (light model for the bond).

 Input List: